0xl3x1/zeek-EternalSafety/README.md

 AND the new value is in the range 81 <= `MID` < 84.

-DoublePulsar uses the value of `MID` as a covert channel for receiving commands and sending back status codes.
+DoublePulsar uses the value of `MID` as a covert channel for receiving commands and sending back status codes, and sends back a status code of `81` or `82` to indicate successful installation.
+Note that even if the value sent back differs, any use of `MID` as a communication channel would still be detected by the superset notice EternalSafety::ViolationPidMid.

 ### EternalSafety::ViolationPidMid